-This opportunity does not allow reimbursement of pre-award costs.
-Other restrictions can be found in Sections B. and C.3.
+This opportunity may allow reimbursement of pre-award costs.
+Other restrictions can be found in Sections A., B., and C.

 7. Other Submission Requirements.

 Documents stored in Google Docs or other cloud-based servers are not allowed.

 Applicants may confirm receipt of the application and documents by contacting the program contact listed in this NOFO.